 Water and Debris

 Your floors act as magnets for dirt and other debris that makes its way into your home over the course of the year.
 Unfortunately, in the winter, you also have to worry about water from melting snow and ice.
 If this water isn’t taken care of properly, it can cause your wood floor to warp and inflict damage to the surrounding boards.
 Additionally, the dirt and other small debris in your home can cause scratching on the surface of your floor.
 While this may not seem too damaging at first, it will soon allow moisture to enter.
 The best way to eliminate the potential of water and debris is by sweeping and mopping often.

 Pets and Children

-Your kids and pets love to play outside in the snow, but, all that snow may end up melting on your lovely wood floors when they come in.
-If possible, allow your dog back inside through either the garage or the laundry room, and if you don’t have that option, have towels ready to wipe off their paws when they return.
+It’s no secret that your kids and pets love to play outside in the snow.
+Sadly, all that snow will eventually end up melting on your lovely wood floors when they come back inside.
+Do your best to let your dog back inside through your garage or laundry room.
+If neither of those is an option, be ready to wipe off their paws with a towel when they return.

 Related Read: How to Protect Wood Floors from Paws, Claws, and In-Laws

 Is the finish on your hardwood floor fading?
-SVB can give your wood floors a facelift in just two days!
-Just in time for the holidays!
+Now the holidays are over, SVB can give your wood floors a face-lift in just two days!
 Contact us and we’ll be happy to provide you with a free, no obligation consultation.